gnieb/interior-design-board/README.md

 TO DO
-- commit to a CSS library => bootstrap
 - choose fonts
 - modal with a form to add a new piece

 - Start a new Design form, hook it up to the design menu
 - remove a piece from the design via a pdinstance!
-- add a delete functiomm for the design, with a MODAL
-- push the user to the new design they made after they create it
+- push the user to the new design they made after they create it???